jianghuang588/E-commerce_Website/README.md

 - **Frontend**:
   - **CSS**: Styles are designed to be attractive in appearance.
   - **HTML**: Creates the layout of the website's page.
+  - **Java**: Utilize backend functionality and pass back to HTML
   - **JavaScript**: Pass the user interaction from frontend to backend.
   - **Thymeleaf**: Renders changes in data across websites, using Spring Boot.
 - **Backend**:
+  - **Java**: Design functionality or utilize the functionality exit on the interface.
   - **Spring Boot**: Manages business logic and consumer relationships.
   - **MySQL**: Handles and saves data.
   - **Spring Security**: Ensures safe verification and entry restriction.

 ### AdminPortal (Administrative Layout)
 - **Frontend**:
+  - **Java** Utilize backend functionality and pass back to HTML
   - **CSS**: Styles manage the interface in a neat and expert manner.
   - **HTML**: Creates the layout of the administrative portal.
   - **Thymeleaf**: Renders interactive material to improve the operation of administration.
 - **Backend**:
+  - **Java**: Design functionality or utilize the functionality exit on the interface.
   - **JavaScript**: Transfer input from users from frontend to backend.
   - **MySQL**: Handles data about users.
   - **Spring Boot**: Manages operational logic and data processes.